 What I never expected

 Was my parents’ response to the situation.

-I was so proud telling my parents in the evening that:
+I was so proud to tell my parents in the evening:

 - My piano was tuned